The Office of the Associate Dean for Research (ADR) assists college faculty and departments in all research-related activities.

-Guidelines: We have prepared the document, Ten Basic Steps for Securing Sponsored Research Awards, which all CU-Boulder CEAS faculty should follow.
-If you have any questions regarding this document or the process of securing sponsored research awards, please contact Linda Rose.
+Guidelines: All CU-Boulder CEAS faculty should follow the Ten Basic Steps for Securing Sponsored Research Awards.
+If you have any questions regarding this document, please contact Linda Rose.

-Travel Support: We provide support for proposal cost-sharing, travel to funding agencies, and interdisciplinary seminars.
+Travel Support: See the Travel Support Basics page and the Faculty Excellence Program – Financial Support overview for information on proposal cost-sharing, travel to funding agencies, and interdisciplinary seminars.

-> See department websites for additional information and opportunities.
+See the department websites for additional information and opportunities.

 The college sponsors a Discovery Learning Apprenticeship Program to support and encourage undergraduate involvement in research with graduate students, faculty, and industry partners.
 Undergraduate engineering students accepted to the apprenticeship program: